Universal Covertness for Discrete Memoryless Sources: Abstract

 \section{Abstract}

 Consider a sequence $X^n$ of length $n$ emitted by a Discrete Memoryless Source (DMS) with unknown distribution $p_X$.
 The objective is to construct a lossless source code that maps $X^n$ to a sequence $\widehat{Y}^m$ of length $m$ that is indistinguishable, in terms of Kullback-Leibler divergence, from a sequence emitted by another DMS with known distribution $p_Y$.
 The main result is the existence of a coding scheme that performs this task with an optimal ratio $m/n$ equal to $H(X)/H(Y)$, the ratio of the Shannon entropies of the two distributions, as $n$ goes to infinity.
-The coding scheme overcomes the challenges created by the lack of knowledge about $p_X$ by relying on a sufficiently fine estimation of $H(X)$, followed by an appropriately designed type-based source coding that jointly performs source resolvability and universal lossless source coding.
+The coding scheme overcomes the challenges created by the lack of knowledge about $p_X$ by a type-based universal lossless source coding scheme that produces as output an almost uniformly distributed sequence, followed by another type-based coding scheme that jointly performs source resolvability and universal lossless source coding.
 The result recovers and extends previous results that either assume $p_X$ or $p_Y$ uniform, or $p_X$ known.
-The price paid for these generalizations is the use of common randomness with vanishing rate, whose length roughly scales as the square root of $n$.
-By allowing common randomness strictly larger than the square root of $n$ but still negligible compared to $n$, a constructive low-complexity encoding and decoding counterpart to the main result is also provided for binary sources by means of polar codes.
+The price paid for these generalizations is the use of common randomness with vanishing rate, whose length scales as the logarithm of $n$.
+By allowing common randomness larger than the logarithm of $n$ but still negligible compared to $n$, a constructive low-complexity encoding and decoding counterpart to the main result is also provided for binary sources by means of polar codes.